shambhavik02/-Land-Use-Area-Classification-Project/README.md

 Outline future research directions

  Key Findings:
-Most land use features are left-skewed, with few states having high values

-Uttar Pradesh and Maharashtra dominate in net area sown and cultivated

-Strong positive correlation exists between sown and cultivated areas

-Outliers and variability indicate differing state-level agricultural capacities
+Most of the land use features in the dataset are left-skewed, which means that only a few states have very high values.
+States like Uttar Pradesh and Maharashtra stand out as they have the highest net area sown and cultivated.
+There is also a strong positive relationship between the sown area and the cultivated area—states that sow more land also tend to cultivate more.
+Additionally, the presence of outliers and differences across states shows that agricultural capacity varies widely from one state to another.

  Future Scope:
 The future scope of this land-use analysis project can be expanded in multiple directions to provide richer insights and more robust decision-making tools.
 First, Time-Series Analysis can be integrated to track land use trends over the years, helping to identify long-term shifts and evaluate the impact of different policies on land use patterns.
 By adding year-wise data, one can observe temporal trends and predict future patterns, using techniques such as ARIMA or Prophet for forecasting.